glitch-txs/w3-docs/docs/w3-react/description.md

 - **icon**
   <br/> It can be undefined or the icon you passed when initializing the wallet connector, it's also declared automatically for EIP-6963 compatible wallets.

-### isLoading
+### wait

+An object with two properties:

+- **state** <br/>
-A boolean value that will be `true` if:
+   A boolean that will be true if
     - The W3 library is checking the user address and chain id on the first website's load.
+(Initializing)
-- The user is in the connection process.
-Which starts when calling `connectW3` function and finishes whenever the user rejects the connection request or accepts it.
+    - The user is in the connection process, which starts when calling `connectW3` function and finishes whenever the user rejects the connection request or accepts it.
+(Connecting)
+    - The user is disconnecting from WalletConnect or Coinbase wallet.
+(Disconnecting)
+- **reason** <br/> A string with the following possible outputs: `Connecting`, `Disconnecting`, `Initializing` or an empty string.

 ### connectW3

-It's a function that takes as argument either a string with the wallet's name or the wallet instance itself (the later one is recommended when mapping through the connectors).
+It's a function that takes as argument either a string with the wallet's name or the wallet instance itself (the later one is recommended when mapping through the wallets).

 ### disconnectW3